M64GitHub/libtsprites/README.md

 (https://github.com/posva/catimg).
 Simply redirect it's output to a file.
 You can also take any "*.unicode" file from the resource folder to test.

-When a `TSprite` is imported, it is being rewritten into internal datastructures, and prepared for fast movement on screen / for applying various effects to it.
+When a `TSprite` is imported, the graphic data is being parsed and rewritten into the internal datastructures.
+These prepare for fast movement on screen, and for applying various effects to the graphic data.

 ```C++
 #include <stdio.h>